cjphs/CellularAutomata/README.md

 - Larger grids (perhaps even "infinitely many" grids through chunks)
 - Zooming in and out (for observing the behaviour of certain configurations & precise grid editing)
-- User-friendly way to define rule sets (for example through a TXT file with the rules encoded in a precise way)
+- User-friendly way to define rule sets (for example through a TXT file with the rules encoded in a precise way) Alas, since this project was developed as an exercise in JavaFX, these features can wait :)